 Christian Hoff won a Tony Award for his performance as Tommy DeVito in Broadway’s Jersey Boys.
 His entertainment career spans over four decades including an early start as the voice of Hanna-Barbera’s Richie Rich and on to surpassing the World Record for Most Character Voices in an Audio Book.
 Hoff has also recorded two Grammy winning original cast albums for The Who’s Tommy and Jersey Boys.
 He’s a founding member of the musical group The Midtown Men - Stars from Broadway’s Original Jersey Boys.
-Currently on his eighth consecutive world tour, he has forged a new artist’s paradigm, with crossover into the concert and symphony worlds.
 Sharing time and talent in service to others guides all of Hoff’s business and philanthropic work.
 With a personal call to action, his passion for cancer care and survivorship inspires him as a Board Member for The V Wine Celebration which has raised nearly 90 Million dollars for innovative cancer research for The V Foundation.
-Hoff’s life lesson has become a way of life in itself, a mix of focus and flexibility helping him face the challenge and rise to the occasion.
+In this episode, Christian discusses his life-changing experience that helped shaped a way of life in itself.

 The Lesson That Changed My Life